Minimax Problems with Coupled Linear Constraints: Computational Complexity, Duality and Solution Methods: Introduction

 \subsubsection{Adversarial attacks in resource allocation problems}

 Consider a setting where a player (the `user') aims to optimally allocate a resource of fixed total amount $c_0 \in \R$, across $n$ different tasks.
 The goal is to maximize certain utility which is a function of the allocation.
-In the meantime, there is also an adversarial attacker that tries to reduce the utility of the user, by designing an allocation strategy across the $n$ tasks that `forces' the user (which utilizes the remaining resource) to select an allocation that lowers its utility.
+Also, there is an adversary that tries to reduce the utility of the user, by designing an allocation strategy across the $n$ tasks that `forces' the user (which utilizes the remaining resource) to select an allocation that lowers its utility.
 As a concrete example, let us consider a transmission rate maximization problem under the presence of a jammer, which arises in wireless communications.

-Specifically, we consider a problem where a single user (consisting of a single transmitter-receiver pair) transmits messages over $n$ channels.
+Specifically, we consider a problem where a single user (i.e., a transmitter-receiver pair) transmits messages over $n$ channels.
 The goal of this user it to allocate power (the `resource') across the $n$ channels (the `tasks') such that its transmission rate (the `utility') is maximized.
-Suppose that there is a jammer (the `adversary') in the system, whose goal is to minimize the user's rate (see, e.g., \cite{gohary2009generalized}).
+Suppose that there is a jammer (the `adversary') in the system, whose goal is to minimize the user's rate (e.g., \cite{gohary2009generalized}).
 In this problem we assume that the channel is Gaussian, and denote with $\x, \y$ the power allocations of the user and the jammer, respectively.
 Then, the user's system rate is given by \cite{gohary2009generalized,lu2020hybrid}